digistackops-java-org/JAVA-3-tier-UMS-Local/Frontend.md

 For that we use "Reverse Proxy" concept in Frontend HERE we mention our Backend-Private-IP in reverse Proxy configuration => so that when request came to frontend then it will redirect to Backend Internally through reverse proxy using Private-IP only

+Note ==> we already setup the Reverse Proxy using Nginx alredy setup "nginx.conf" no need to do anything

 ### Setup "nginx.conf" for reverse Proxy to backend, we already have "nginx.conf" file

 ```